Apps72/DbMocker/ReadMe.md

         .ReturnsScalar(14);
 ```

+Since DBMocker 1.6, use the `WhenTag` method (see below).

 ## Conditions

-Use the 'When' method to describe the condition to be detected.
+Use the `When` method to describe the condition to be detected.
 This condition is based on a Lambda expression containing a CommandText or Parameters check.

 ```CSharp